 What Does a Leak Tester Actually Do?

 Unlike industrial leak testing used in automotive or HVAC applications, packaging leak testers focus specifically on seal integrity.
-They answer two critical questions:
+They answer two critical questions: Is there a leak? (pass/fail for quality control) and Where is the leak? (pinpointing the exact defect location for process improvement).

 The best leak testers for packaging don’t just tell you IF there’s a problem.
 They show you WHERE that problem is, so you can trace it back to the sealing equipment, operator error, or material defect causing it.
+That’s the difference between catching a problem and actually fixing it.

 Most flexible packaging applications use ASTM-compliant test methods, which provide standardized, repeatable procedures that satisfy auditor requirements and customer specifications.
-The four main methods each work differently—and each fits different package types.
+The four main methods each work differently — and each fits different package types.

 4 Leak Testing Methods for Packaging Explained